TITANIUM339/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-Simple Tic-Tac-Toe game.
+An over engineered Tic-Tac-Toe game.

-This is a simple command-line Tic-Tac-Toe game made in C.
+This is command-line Tic-Tac-Toe game made in C.

 You can play against a second player or against the computer.

-Moves made by the computer are pseudo randomly generated.
+Moves made by the computer are generated using the minimax algorithm.